Scammers Imitating Moburst – Be Vigilant

 If you come across anything suspicious, please report it directly to us.
 We’re actively working to shut these operations down and appreciate your vigilance.

-We have reported these cases to the appropriate authorities and encourage any victims of these scams to do so as well.
+We have reported these cases to the appropriate authorities and encourage any victims of these scams to do the same.